backpackcloud/trugger/README.md

 > trugger

-When I ask him why he came up with this response, he said:
+When I asked him why he came up with this, he said:

 > Isn't that the name of that special kick in Street Fighter?